iotaledger/goshimmer/docs/apis/ledgerstate.md

 | `type`        | string | The type of the branch.  |

 ## `/ledgerstate/branches/:branchID/conflicts`
-Gets conflicting outputIDs and branchIDs for a
+Get all conflicts for a given branch ID, their outputs and conflicting branches.

 ### Parameters